-They make great pets, have big personalities and will be a wonderful addition into your home.
+They make great pets, have big personalities, and will be a wonderful addition to your home.

 When welcoming a new cat into your family, it is important to give them a few days away from other pets so they can settle into the new environment.